jefftranter/6502/asm/BeyondGames/README.txt

 "Top Down Assembly Language Programming for your VIC-20 and Commodore 64", by the same author.

+I do not own a copy, but the book "Top-Down Assembly Language Programming for the 6502 Personal Computer" may also contain the same or similar programs.

 The .bas files are BASIC programs that can be used to load the programs into memory, using OBJECTCODELOADER.bas.